planetfederal/workshops/workshops/geoserver/style/source/ysld/polygon.rst

 #.
 To draw the boundary of the polygon the **stroke** property is used:

-   The **stroke** property is used to provide the color, or pattern, for the polygon boundary.
+   The **stroke** property is used to provide the color and size of the polygon boundary.
 It is effected by the same parameters (and vendor specific parameters) as used for LineStrings.

    .. code-block:: yaml
       :emphasize-lines: 4,5